 I partner with HomeAdvisor to help you find the best landscaping contractors in your area.
 Compare quotes for free from fully vetted landscaping professionals.

 Choosing the Right Professional

-If you decide that installing a retaining wall is not right for you, there are plenty of professionals out there who can do it for you.
-Choose one who has ample experience putting in retaining walls, and who will discuss the pros and cons of several options with you.
-If you already have a clear vision of what you want the wall to look like, discuss it with your builder and they can usually incorporate those elements into their design.
-Remember to also discuss logistics, such as how long the wall will take to install, when the builders can start, and what the entire project will cost.
+If you decide that installing a retaining wall is not right for you, plenty of professionals can do it for you.
+Choose one who has ample experience putting in retaining walls and who will discuss the pros and cons of several options with you.
+If you already have a clear vision of what you want the wall to look like, discuss it with your builder, and they can usually incorporate those elements into their design.
+Remember to discuss logistics, such as how long the wall will take to install, when the builders can start, and what the entire project will cost.

-Whether to hire someone to install your retaining wall or do it yourself is a matter of personal preference.
+Whether to hire someone to install your retaining wall or do it yourself is a personal preference.
 If putting it up would be a chore and you can afford to hire someone, the answer is clear-cut.
-For most people, weighing the pros and cons will be required in order to determine whether you plan to forge ahead with a DIY project or pick up the phone and call a professional.
+For most people, weighing the pros and cons will be required to determine whether you plan to forge ahead with a DIY project or pick up the phone and call a professional.

 Questions?
 Let me know.
 Always happy to help.